thirdicrypto/darkwallet-electron-ui/README.md

 - Fix / add icons?
 - Start the daemon if it's not started
 - Check for password matching as you type
-- Better notification behavior
+- Better notification behavior?

 ## MAYBE SOME DAY:

 - Themes?
 - Tests
-- Move UI logic to dedicated containers and markup to components
+- Move UI logic to dedicated containers and markup to components?
 - Break down big components, Reorganize components?
 - Rename identities to wallets?
 Rename other classes for consistency?